 Do I have to stay the whole time?
 You only need to stay for the first 20 minutes of your print.

 Can I choose the colour?
 Filament colours rotate at random, and availability of any colour is not guaranteed.
 Check in with a DME advisor to see what colours are available before you book a print at the DME.

 Can I bring my own filament?
 Although this may change in the future, we generally cannot print in other filament types.
-At present, the DME only prints PLA filament, either in black or white.
+At present, the DME only prints in PLA or PLA+ filaments, typically in either black or white.
 Students are only permitted to use these pre-loaded filaments at our printing stations.